Eczbek/xieite/README.md

 # **XIEITE**
 C++ header-only utility library

-This project extends the standard library and provides an organized collection of components that can be included easily in projects without external dependencies

-Feel free to steal code!
+This project is a collection of questionably useful components designed for varying tasks, and is designed to extend the standard library without requiring external dependencies.

 &nbsp;